zaun/entity-sprite-engine/docs/mapcell.md

 - **0-based indexing** - first layer is at index 0, second at index 1, etc.
 - **Bounds checking** - returns false if index is negative or >= layer_count
 - **Array shifting** - remaining layers are shifted to fill the gap
-- **Memory cleanup** - memory is automatically freed for the removed layer

 - **Index validation** - always check return value to ensure removal succeeded

 **Example:**